InfuseAI/primehub-site/docs/model-deployment.md

 + `Descriptions`: User input description.

 > Since **Model URI** is introduced, there are two ways for model deployments.
-One way is to deploy a *ready-to-serve packaged model image* which is [packaged by user](model-deployment-language-wrapper-intro) directly in **Model Image** field; the other way is to assign a model file in the **Model URI** field with a [specified pre-packaged image](model-deployment-prepackaged-server-intro) in **Model Image** field, under the hood model files will be packaged into images.
+One way is to deploy a *ready-to-serve packaged model image* which is [packaged by user already](model-deployment-language-wrapper-intro) directly using **Model Image** field; the other way is to assign a model file using the **Model URI** field with a [specified pre-packaged image](model-deployment-prepackaged-server-intro) using **Model Image** field, under the hood, the model file will be packaged into images.

 ### Environment Variables